vi/websocat/doc/functions.md

 ## file_socket

-Open specifid file and read/write it.
+Open specified file and read/write it.

 Parameters: